SwingGuy1024/Blog/Bad Uses of Optional.md

     public <U> Optional<U> flatMap(Function<? super T, ? extends Optional<? extends U>> mapper) public <U> Optional<U> map(Function<? super T, ? extends U> mapper)

 The two methods do the same thing, but `flatMap()` takes a Function that returns Optional, while `map()` takes one that doesn't.
 This is a useful way to write an API.
 The two methods do the same thing, but the user has a choice.

-In both of these examples, the API offers two methods, one of which uses Optional.
 This is a useful usage pattern.
 It lets us limit the use of Optional to methods that might actually return null.

-But all-too-often it gets used where `Required` might be more descriptive.
+But all too often, it gets used where `Required` might be more descriptive.
 It's also used a lot of places where it really isn't very helpful, or it's so verbose that it makes the code clumsy.
 Rather than add to the endless debate about how to use it, I'd like to illustrate just how badly it's getting used.
 Here are some examples, all taken from actual production code.

 ## Bad Code Examples